pemcg/manageiq-automation-howto-guide/chapter15/provisioning_objects.md

 If we wish to make any customisations to the VM as part of the provisioning workflow, such as add a disk or NIC, change VLAN, etc., we make the changes to the Destination Object.

-The Destination Object is a subclass of MiqAeServiceVmOrTemplate so has the standard set of VM-related methods...
+The Destination Object is a subclass of MiqAeServiceVmOrTemplate so has the standard set of VM-related methods:

 ```
 destination.add_to_service